kansaineil/hype-annotation-guidelines-eacl26/Rigor/careful.md

 <details markdown="1">
 <summary><em>Examples</em></summary>

-- *Thus, there is a need for more **careful** study, collection of more data using standardized methods over a larger cohort in the PICU.*
+- *Thus, there is a need for more **careful** study, collection of more data using standardized methods over a larger cohort in the PICU.* (NOT HYPE)

 </details>